Guide: Executing a test case

 Step 3: Create a conformance statement

 With a system created the next step is to choose what it will be testing for, i.e. its conformance statement(s).
-Start by clicking the row from the list of systems that corresponds to the one you just created.
-Doing so will display the list of conformance statements created for the system (initially empty):
+Start by clicking the Manage tests button from the organisation details, or the My conformance statements from the lest-side menu.
+Doing so presents you the (currently empty) set of conformance statements for your organisation’s system.

 To complete click on Confirm.
 Doing so creates your conformance statement that you should now see listed.